syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

     PdfSecurity security = loadedDocument.Security;
     // Disable incremental update for the file structure. loadedDocument.FileStructure.IncrementalUpdate = false;
-    // Set specific permissions for the PDF document. loadedDocument.Security.Permissions = PdfPermissionsFlags.EditAnnotations | PdfPermissionsFlags.AssembleDocument;
+    // Set specific permissions for a PDF document. loadedDocument.Security.Permissions = PdfPermissionsFlags.EditAnnotations | PdfPermissionsFlags.AssembleDocument;
     // Set the encryption algorithm to AES for the document security. security.Algorithm = PdfEncryptionAlgorithm.AES;
-    // Set the owner password for the PDF document. security.OwnerPassword = "";
-    // Set the user password for the PDF document. security.UserPassword = "";
+    // Set the encryption key size to 256 Bit. security.KeySize = PdfEncryptionKeySize.Key256Bit;
     // Create a MemoryStream to store the modified PDF document.
     MemoryStream stream = new MemoryStream();
     // Save the modified PDF document to the MemoryStream. loadedDocument.Save(stream);
+    // Close the loaded PDF document.
+    loadedDocument.Close(true);
     // Write the contents of the MemoryStream.
     File.WriteAllBytes("output.pdf", stream.ToArray());
-    // Close the loaded PDF document.
-    loadedDocument.Close(true);

 {% endhighlight %}